LoganKloft/CS460/README.md

-Base code provided by: Professor Kung-Chi Wang Contributions to base code made by: Logan Kloft
+Base code provided by: Professor Kung-Chi Wang.
+Contributions to base code made by: Logan Kloft.